 Water needs vary somewhat among the Echinocereus species.
 But in general, these cacti don’t need much moisture to thrive.
 And too much water can easily lead to root rot, especially if the soil isn’t fast-draining, as well as during the winter months when the plant is dormant and requires less water.
 So be sure to let the soil dry out between waterings.
 Water roughly every two weeks from spring to fall unless your plant has received rainfall.
 Over the winter, reduce watering to monthly.

 Temperature and Humidity

 Temperature preferences vary among Echinocereus species.
 Many of the cacti are quite tolerant to cold and even freezing temperatures.
 In general, they thrive in temperatures above 50 degrees Fahrenheit.
 Humidity typically isn’t an issue for them as long as they have adequate soil drainage.

 These cacti don’t need rich soil but will appreciate extra nutrients.
 Following label instructions, feed them during the spring after emerging from dormancy with a liquid cactus fertilizer.
 For the rest of the year, there’s no need to fertilize.

 There are many popular Echinocereus species grown for their interesting shapes and flowers, including:

-- Echinocereus stramineus: Also known as the strawberry cactus or straw-color hedgehog, this species is notable for its large, tan (or straw-colored) spines.
+- Echinocereus stramineus: Also known as the straw-color hedgehog, this species is notable for its large, tan (or straw-colored) spines.

 - Echinocereus engelmannii: Often referred to as the strawberry hedgehog cactus, this plant features bright magenta flowers and is common in deserts of the Southwest.